 So, you need to be very careful in adding any leverages to your business.
 And these are financial or operating, as it can also work as a double-edged sword.

 Combined or Total Leverage is a combination of both operating and financial leverage.

 In totality, it has its advantages under good economic situations, and at the same time, it is not free from disadvantages.

 Advantages of Higher Leverage

-Take OL, the operating profits can see a sharp increase with a small change in sales as most parts of the expenses are stagnant and cannot further increase with sales.
+Take OL, and the operating profits can see a sharp increase with a slight change in sales as most parts of the expenses are stagnant and cannot further increase with sales.

 Disadvantages of Higher Leverage

-Leverage inherits the risk of bankruptcy along with it.
+It the risk of bankruptcy along with it.
 In the case of operating leverage, fixed expenses extend the break-even point for a business.
-Break even means the minimum activity (sales) required for achieving no loss / no profit situation.
-Financial leverage increases the minimum requirement of operating profits to meet with the expense of interest.
-In any case, if the required activity level not achieved, bankruptcy or cash losses become certain.
+Break-even means the minimum activity (sales) required for achieving a no loss / no-profit situation.
+Financial leverage increases the minimum requirement of operating profits to meet interest expenses.
+If the activity level is not attained, bankruptcy or cash losses become certain.